 Haven’t too much time as we may have to go up again on some kind of mission.
 Golly we do anything – but that’s war for you – and the Army.

 As someone trained in the visual arts, I have a very strong mental image of what he was seeing in the middle of nowhere, France.
 It must have been beautiful.
 The letter is dated from the winter of 1944.
 He’s got a really good eye.

 So yesterday I decided to google him on the off-chance there was some information about him online.
 There was.

 The first image that came up was a white cross grave marker.
 I thought, “No, wait, what?”
 It turns out he was killed in action the day after that last letter about the the beauty of Nature.
 He was 19.

 I’ve been doing a little more internet searching for this post.
-He was killed in the Vosges Mountains in France rescuing 211 men of some Texas division who had been completely cut off and surrounded by the Germans.
+He was killed in the Vosges Mountains in France rescuing 211 men of a Texas division that had been completely cut off and surrounded by the Germans.
 The entire operation was the definition of Pyrrhic, as to rescue the 211 Texans, the 100/442nd units lost something like 800 men in 5 days, according to Wikipedia.
 Including our young, idealistic letter writer.

 So this has been incredibly educational for both you and me.
 But the thing that got me was finding out that this kid died the day after writing a letter home.
-He’s very idealistic (after all, he was 17/18/19 – who doesn’t have big ideas then?) and very patriotic.
-(There are accounts of him acquisitioning a flagpole while in the internment camp so he and his classmates could say the Pledge of Allegiance every day to a government that thought they were the Enemy.)
+He’s very idealistic (after all, he was 17/18/19 years old – who doesn’t have big ideas then?) and very patriotic.
+(There are accounts of him acquisitioning a flagpole while in the incarceration camp so he and his classmates could say the Pledge of Allegiance every day to a government that thought they were the Enemy.)
 Not once did he write about being scared, and he was always encouraging of his family.

 His letters had made him a Real Person but he died before I could get to know him better.